Salih al‑Fawzan: Controversies

+In 2017, he was reported to have referred to Shia Muslims as "brothers of Satan" and stated that they are "infidels" who "lie about God, his prophet, and the consensus of Muslims", remarks that have been cited as an example of sectarian rhetoric among some Saudi clerics.

-Supporters of Al-Fawzan argue that his statements reflect traditional jurisprudence and adherence to Salafi teaching while critics contend that his pronouncements promote intolerance and discourage reform.
+Al-Fawzan's supporters argue that his statements reflect traditional jurisprudence and adherence to Salafi teachings while critics contend that his pronouncements promote intolerance and discourage reform.

 Grand Mufti of Saudi Arabia

-On 22 October 2025, under recommendation by Crown Prince Muhammad bin Salman, King Salman appointed al-Fawzan as Grand Mufti of Saudi Arabia, succeeding Abdulaziz Al Sheikh.
+On 22 October 2025, under recommendation by Crown Prince Muhammad bin Salman, King Salman appointed al-Fawzan as Grand Mufti of Saudi Arabia, succeeding Abdulaziz Al al-Sheikh.